Writing Vector and Matrix Objective Functions

 and scalar objective

-functions is the way to write their derivatives.
+functions is how you write their derivatives.
 The first-order partial

 derivatives of a vector-valued or matrix-valued function is called a Jacobian; the